 Develop a wide range of skills:

-Try to work in as many positions on the boat as you are able including mainteneance, navigation and even a stint on the bow.
+Try to work in as many positions on the boat as you are able including maintenance, navigation and even a stint on the bow.
 By doing this you never stop learning but above all you become a much more valuable member of the team.

 Pull your weight physically: Take Your Sailing to the Next Level

-Good nutrition, hydration and regular stretching are a great investment not to mention exercise.
+Good nutrition, hydration and regular stretching are great investments not to mention exercise.

 Speak to a trainer who understands our sport, explain what you do on the boat and get them to design a sailing-specific set of exercises with durations that will match up with the bursts or sustained energy that you need in a typical event.

 Concentrate on balance and strength.

 Whilst on the subject of health, don’t neglect your skin and live by Slip Slop Slap.
 We are seeing more and more sailors with skin cancers and it’s worth noting also that sun and saltwater age sailors quickly so attention to covering up will pay dividends in later life.

 Develop a Support Network:

 It is great to have both Male and Female fellow sailors who you can vent with and discuss aspects of your sailing.

 Having someone on the boat who can back you up by stating that you know what you are doing can be really helpful in building trust amongst teammates.

 When you return to a specific sailing venue you will realise how important it is to keep a sailing record.
 Find a system that works for you and keep specific notes for boats sailed and venues raced.

 Keep track of specific boat setups for conditions that day and any discoveries you or the team made.

 The next time you return to that venue or boat, you will have an easy refresh before practice and can quickly appraise any new teammates of what to expect.

 Buy a beer for someone or go out of your way to help someone, especially at clubs, sail lofts and boatyards.
 Simple acts of kindness open the door to making friends in the sport and industry.